-When it comes to task estimation, there are basically two ways – the classic one being time effort expressed in hours, and the new one being story points.
+When it comes to task estimation, there are basically two ways to go – the classic one being time effort expressed in hours, and the newest being story points.
 Both approaches have their advocates and critics, but what are their main advantages and disadvantages?
 In this article, I will try to answer this question – but first, let’s start with describing the two methods.

 Table of content

 As the saying goes, time is money and this is certainly true if you work based on a time-and-material contract.
 What’s more, time is the value that we all know well – an hour is the same whether it’s spent in Europe, Asia or America.
 This makes time estimation very predictable for the client when estimating the cost of functionality and the expected return on investment.

 It is the responsibility of the development team to try to estimate how long it will take them to implement and test the new functionality.
 Here’s an example of what that might look like:

 PM: We have to add this button to the main page.
 How long would it take?

 PM: Let’s assume that there will be something to be fixed after our tests, so let’s set the estimation for 6 hours.
 Ok?

 Even if the whole team is present during the estimation, the final call is still up to the developer implementing the feature.

 In story points estimations, the team doesn’t estimate the exact time needed to implement the functionality.
 Instead, they estimate the difficulty of the task.
 Typically numbers from the Fibonacci sequence (1, 2, 3, 5, 8,…) are used for this purpose.
 At first, all the team can estimate using their intuition and first impressions of the task.
 If the differences are significant, then the team members with the highest and lowest scores justify their scores to the others.
 After the second round of estimation, the highest score is taken into account.

 PM: We have to add this button to the main page.
 Are you ready to estimate?
 Ok, let’s go.
 3, 2, 1… go!